In this article, you’ll learn what is a spark plug, how it works? different types of spark plugs, working, requirements, how to clean, and more.

 - The spark plug must offer very high resistance to current leakage.

-- It should have reduced interference to ratio and television form ignition system.
+- It should have reduced interference to ratio and television from the ignition system.

 - It should also reduce the electrode erosion caused by excessively long sparking.

 That is it.
 Thanks for reading.
-If you have any questions about “types of spark plugs” you can ask in comments.
-If you found this article helpful please share with your friends.
+If you have any questions about “types of spark plugs” you can ask in the comments.
+If you found this article helpful please share it with your friends.

 Subscribe to our newsletter to get notification of our new articles: